MarkSherstan/MecE_668_Turning_DOE/README.md

 * Calibration_Blobs --> Print at "actual size".
 Do not scale!
 Used for scale.m.
 Ensure that calibration blobs are located at same height as tracking circle.

 ## To be Completed
+* Flip the car upside down when done or turn off car after t seconds
 * Add parallel computing toolbox to decrease computation time
 * Get instantaneous velocity from w
 * Place focus on w from sensor over computer vision
-* Loop clean up Freq
-* Visualize mean average fixing for w
-* Turn off car after t seconds
-* Add time to cleanUpFreq on x axis
+* Update curve fitting toolbox??